ftenario/ansible-scripts/README.md

 * Ansible Installation

-  Use Homebrew to install ansible on a Mac.
+⋅⋅* Use Homebrew to install ansible on a Mac.
 Open a Terminal and type:
-  $ brew update
+⋅⋅⋅$ brew update
-  $ brew install ansible
+⋅⋅⋅$ brew install ansible
-  $ ansible --version
+⋅⋅⋅$ ansible --version
-  =>  ansible 2.4.2.0
+⋅⋅⋅=>  ansible 2.4.2.0

 * Requirements
-..* A freshly installed Debian Linux (Debian 8+)
+⋅⋅* A freshly installed Debian Linux (Debian 8+) ⋅⋅⋅Install sudo package
-...
-Install sudo package
-...
-Install ssh package
+⋅⋅⋅Install ssh package
-...
-Configure IP Address to static
+⋅⋅⋅Configure IP Address to static
-...
-Add user "deployer"
+⋅⋅⋅Add user "deployer"
-...
-Configure visudo to use no password. (i.e NOPASSWORD=ALL)
+⋅⋅⋅Configure visudo to use no password. (i.e NOPASSWORD=ALL)

-..* A configured user in linux server (ie. "deployer")
+⋅⋅* A configured user in linux server (ie. "deployer")

-..* A public/private key for the "deployer" user
+⋅⋅* A public/private key for the "deployer" user
-...
-To generate a key, open a terminal in your MacOS and type:
+⋅⋅⋅To generate a key, open a terminal in your MacOS and type:
-... $ ssh-keygen -t rsa -b 2048
+⋅⋅⋅$ ssh-keygen -t rsa -b 2048
-...
-Follow the instructions to create a key.
+⋅⋅⋅Follow the instructions to create a key.

-..* Upload the public key to the Linux server.
+⋅⋅* Upload the public key to the Linux server.
-...
-To upload the key to the server:
+⋅⋅⋅To upload the key to the server:
-... $ ssh-copy-id deployer@<IP>
+⋅⋅⋅$ ssh-copy-id deployer@<IP>

-...
-Try to login to the server:
+⋅⋅⋅Try to login to the server:
-... $ ssh deployer@<IP>
+⋅⋅⋅$ ssh deployer@<IP>
-...
-You should not be asked for a password
+⋅⋅⋅You should not be asked for a password